Quick Summary

 Pulses are an excellent and rich protein source that contains between 20 and 25 grams of protein per 100 grams of dried pulses.
 For a vegetarian, pulses can serve as an excellent protein source for fulfilling your daily protein requirements.
 For instance, a cup of cooked lentils gives you nearly 18 grams of protein, which is almost equivalent to the protein found in three ounces of chicken.

-Pulses are free of cholesterol and are highly potassium and fibre-rich, which is required for good maintenance of healthy blood pressure levels.
+Pulses are free of cholesterol and are highly potassium and fiber-rich, which is required for good maintenance of healthy blood pressure levels.
 Eating only about ½ cup of pulses daily helps reduce your Low-Density lipoproteins (LDL) cholesterol by as much as 5%.
 Folate-rich pulses are also helpful in lowering homocysteine levels, which is another potential cardiovascular risk agent.

 Pulses can be included in your diet for weight management.
 A serving of cooked pulses (about 115 calories) is low in calories while keeping you full.
-The protein and fibre combination raises satiety and slow digestion, thus stabilising blood sugar.
+The protein and fiber combination raises satiety and slow digestion, thus stabilising blood sugar.
 For example, a bowl of chickpea salad or a serving of sprouted matki can be a satisfying and nutritious snack.

 Your blood sugar levels stay more stable when you eat pulses regularly.
 They have a low glycemic index (typically between 28-35), meaning they cause a gradual rise in blood sugar rather than sudden spikes.
 This makes them particularly beneficial if you are managing diabetes or trying to prevent it.
-The soluble fibre in pulses slows down carbohydrate absorption to maintain steady blood glucose levels throughout the day.
+The soluble fiber in pulses slows down carbohydrate absorption to maintain steady blood glucose levels throughout the day.

 Despite being the leading producer, India often faces a gap between domestic production and consumption, necessitating imports to meet domestic demand.